hutomadotAI/Hutoma-Conversational-AI-Platform/README.md

-# Introduction
+# Open Source Conversational AI Platform
-Hu:toma AI is an open source stack designed to help you create compelling conversational interfaces with little effort and above industry accuracy.
-You can view an intro to the platform here: https://www.youtube.com/watch?v=SJB8PMWG71M
+Hu:toma AI is an open source platform designed to help you create compelling conversational interfaces with little effort and above industry accuracy.
+The platform includes a web console where to design complex interactions, an API Server, Logging and Analytics functionalities, NLP and Machine Learning algorithms and everything you might need to build a scalable Chatbot factory.

-To support launching a simple, local version of the Hutoma system check the following instructions.
 For comments, issues, suggestions please visit our community https://community.hutoma.ai.

+### Demo
+A [demo](https://console.hutoma.ai/accounts/login) of the platform can be accessed from our [main website](https://www.hutoma.ai). .
+You can view an intro to the platform [here](https://www.youtube.com/watch?v=SJB8PMWG71M)

+### Platform Documentation
+You can find some additional documentation about our platform [here](https://help.hutoma.ai).
+Check also this [brief intro video](https://www.youtube.com/watch?v=SJB8PMWG71M)

+### Questions and Help
+For anything else please [visit our community](https://community.hutoma.ai)

 # Requirements
 You will need to have installed: